conversationai/wikidetox/conversation_reconstruction/crowdsourcing/crowd9-api/README.md

 ## Development

-To start a dev server, but also watch all the files and rebuild and restart the server when anything changes, use:
+To start a local dev server:

 ```
 yarn run start:watch
 ```

+This will also watch all the files, rebuilding and restarting the server when anything changes.

 ## Design